RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Login-Setup/Adding a Command.md

 Adding a Command {#addingcommand}
 ============
-- First, create an instance of `DiscordCoreAPI::Discord `, and then use from it the `DiscordCoreAPI::DiscordCoreClient::registerFunction` function.
-Passing into it an instance of a `std::vector` of `std::string`, which will act as the command names to be triggering the commands, a `DiscordCoreAPI::UniquePtr` containing a command function derived from the `DiscordCoreAPI::BaseFunction` class, and an instance of either `DiscordCoreAPI::CreateGlobalApplicationCommandData` or `DiscordCoreAPI::CreateGuildApplicationCommandData`.
+- First, create an instance of `Discord
+`, and then use from it the `DiscordCoreClient::registerFunction` function.
+Passing into it an instance of a `std::vector` of `std::string`, which will act as the command names to be triggering the commands, a `UniquePtr` containing a command function derived from the `BaseFunction` class, and an instance of either `CreateGlobalApplicationCommandData` or `CreateGuildApplicationCommandData`.
 - Note that these functions will be registered with the Discord API if any of their properties change.

 ```cpp